IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/BA/Review.md

 The Telco operational database is spread over tens of tables in a *third normal form* (1) data model.
 The Business Analyst needs to assess all the data fields that might be influential in the observed patterns of contract cancellation and bring them together in a Db2 table or view for SQL Data Insights to work on.
 { .annotate }

 1. Third normal form is a database schema design approach for relational databases which uses normalizing principles to reduce the duplication of data, avoid data anomalies, ensure referential integrity, and simplify data management.
-It was defined in 1971 by Edgar F. Codd, an English computer scientist who invented the relational model for database management. -,<a href="https://en.wikipedia.org/wiki/Third_normal_form" target="_blank">Wikipedia</a>
+It was defined in 1971 by Edgar F. Codd, an English computer scientist who invented the relational model for database management. -<a href="https://en.wikipedia.org/wiki/Third_normal_form" target="_blank">Wikipedia</a>

-The starting point for this process is that the Business Analyst has performed the review of relevant data, produced a table containing all the customers and the characteristics of their contracts with the company, and whether or not they are still an active customer (**CHURN=No**) or not (**CHURN=Yes**).
+The starting point for this process is that the Business Analyst has performed the review of relevant data, produced a table containing all the customers and the characteristics of their contracts with the company, and whether are still an active customer (**CHURN=No**) or not (**CHURN=Yes**).

 !!! important "Scroll down in the Jupyter Notebook"